 Members of the Grove City Council are proud to sponsor The Art Concern which features artists throughout Grove City and central Ohio.
 The Art Concern was created for the expressed purpose of promoting culture in the Grove City community.

-Special thanks to founder and curator of the Art Concern, Ray Kline, for his years of dedicated service to the Grove City cultural arts community.
+In Memoriam: Special thanks to founder and curator of the Art Concern, Ray Kline, for his years of dedicated service to the Grove City cultural arts community.

 Grove City Council’s Art Concern presents “Here & There,” an exhibit of paintings by Teté (Mercedes) García Diez.
 The exhibit is on display through Friday, July 30 at City Hall, 4035 Broadway, in historic Grove City Town Center.

 Teté (Mercedes) García Diez was born in Bogota, Colombia in 1980.
 Throughout her life, Teté has been fascinated by the energy of the colors the world has to offer.
 She uses acrylics with her hands to dance to the rhythm of her feelings.
 Painting is what connects her to the world.
 The movements in her expression have a life of their own.